WGBH-MLA/AAPB2/app/views/exhibits/eotp.md

 ### AAPB Podcast

-In an episode of AAPB’s ["Presenting the Past"](https://americanarchive.org/about-the-american-archive/podcast) podcast series, produced in collaboration with the Society for Cinema and Media Studies’ Aca-Media podcast, exhibit curator Michelle Kelley, Ph.D. provides context to the making of the series and explores examples of unedited <i>Eyes on the Prize<i> interviews that give different, yet valuable, perspectives on the civil rights movement than the one presented in the final cut of the series.
+In an episode of AAPB’s ["Presenting the Past"](https://americanarchive.org/about-the-american-archive/podcast) podcast series, produced in collaboration with the Society for Cinema and Media Studies’ Aca-Media podcast, exhibit curator Michelle Kelley, Ph.D. provides context to the making of the series and explores examples of unedited <i>Eyes on the Prize</i> interviews that give different, yet valuable, perspectives on the civil rights movement than the one presented in the final cut of the series.

 <iframe> of the podcast from YouTube
 <i>Eyes on the Prize</i> with Michelle Kelley, PhD